 “When you get your teeth brushed, then we’ll begin the story.”
-“When your work is finished, then you can watch TV.”
+“When your work is finished, then you can watch go outside and play.”
 “When,” which implies that you expect obedience, works better than “if,” which suggests that the child has a choice when you don’t mean to give him one.

-Instead of hollering, “Turn off the TV, it’s time for dinner!” walk into the room where your child is watching TV, join in with your child’s interests for a few minutes, and then, during a commercial break, have your child turn off the TV.
+Instead of hollering, “Put away your toys, it’s time for dinner!!”
+Walk into the room where your child is playing, quietly, but firmly tell them it’s almost dinnertime, then join in with your child’s interests for a few minutes.
 Going to your child conveys you’re serious about your request; otherwise children interpret this as a mere preference.

 “Do you want to put your pajamas on or brush your teeth first?”
 “Red shirt or blue one?”